TacoContent/ourtacobot/twitch.md

 `!taco <command> [subcommand] [arg1...argN]`

 # COMMAND LIST
-Commands with 🛡️ are only available to admins.
+Commands with 🛡️ are only available to moderators.
+Commands with 🔒 can only be ran in the specified channels.

 - [COMMANDS](#commands_command)

 - [DISCORD](#discord_command)